 In 2015, I wrote a column about Gerhard Hennes, a German prisoner of war at Camp Crossville who later became a US citizen, and who wrote a book about his experiences in the camp many years later.
 I have written more than 160 of these Tennessee Magazine columns, and this one received more in the way of reader responses than any of them.
 Click here to read it.

 In July 2017 I interviewed Bobby Cain on stage at the Tennessee History for Kids tent revival.
-Here is a column about what he said.
+Here is a column about what he said and here is a story about the event that was produced by Nashville’s public radio station.

 In 2018, Tennessee History for Kids produced a series of 23 trading cards that feature famous heroes in Tennessee history–including Wilma Rudolph, Dolly Parton, John Sevier, Bobby Cain, Cornelia Fort and many others.